-Apache Spark ODBC Driver
+Apache Spark ODBC driver

-Configuring an ODBC Data Source
+Configuring an ODBC data source

-In ODBC Administrator:
+In ODBC Data Source Administrator:

 1. Choose the System DSN tab, and then choose Add.